BCSWomen: Lovelace Colloquium

 The Lovelace Colloquium for undergraduate and post-graduate women and non-binary individuals in digital and computing, is a two-day conference which started in Leeds in 2008.
 The event is hosted around the UK, at universities and higher education institutions.
 Named in honour of Ada Lovelace, who is often regarded as the first computer programmer, the colloquium is a showcase for U.K. university women and non-binary students studying computing and related subjects, and focuses on their areas of digital interest.
-It was started by Hannah Dee, who continues to play a key role in its organisation every year.
+It was started by Hannah Dee MBE, who continues to play a key role in its organisation every year.

 Awards

 Gillian Arnold, Chair of BCSWomen, was invited to Korea on 27 October 2014 to receive the Gender Equality Main Streaming - Technology (GEM-TECH) award on behalf of the BCS and BCSWomen.
 This achievement award of the ITU - United Nations Women Joint Award, was for "Promoting Women in ICT Sector" and encouraging women to enter the computing sector and to encourage and support them during their careers.